Three Fish Roast (Pescatarian Festive Recipe)

 For a start, I wasn’t going to stop at 2.
 I mean why do 2 when you can do 3?
 Right?

-When I saw the image on Flipboard, I immediately thought about coulibiac and our traditional fish pie and how I could work those two to create our three-fish roast.
+When I saw the image on Flipboard, I immediately thought about coulibiac and our traditional fish pie and how I could work those two to create our Christmas dinner fish recipe.

 Coulibiac is a fish pie too but encased in puff pastry – perfect for Christmas.
 Click here for the recipe or on the image below.